Simprints/libAFIS/README.md

 ~~~

 #### Template Tests
-There is a 'MinutiaeTestApp' inside TestData to test the expoted templates with SourceAFIS
+There is a 'MinutiaeTestApp' inside TestData to test the exported templates with SourceAFIS